geraldcroes/contributors-guide/issue_triage.md

 - `kind/question` are automatically closed after 8 days with no activity
 - closed issues have `status/5-frozen-due-to-age` applied automatically after 30 days of no activity

+## Abuse reports

+According to our [Code of Conduct](https://github.com/traefik/traefik/blob/master/CODE_OF_CONDUCT.md), [abuse reports](https://github.com/traefik/traefik/reported_content) should be handled during the triage process as well.

 ## Footnotes

 ### Support Requests: Channels